froggey/Mezzano/doc/internals/file-system.md

     expunge-directory-using-host (host path &key) => <ignored>

+    delete-directory-using-host (host path &key) =>

     truename-using-host (host pathname) => pathname

 These methods and file-system-host are exported by the mezzano.file-system package.

+The default implementation for truename-using-host calls probe-file (which calls probe-file-using-host).
+If this implementation is sufficient for a given host, then no host specific implementation of truename-using-host is required.

 As listed above, open-using-host returns a stream.
 Usually, the stream is one of two types: a character stream or a binary